dagster-io/dagster/docs/docs-beta/docs/dagster-plus/insights/asset-metadata.md

 height={1516}
 */}

 In the dialog that appears, use the eye indicator to show or hide metrics in Insights.
-Selected metrics will be immediately available to view in Insights in the sidebar and on individual asset pages.
+Selected metrics will be visible in both the Insights sidebar and on individual asset pages.

 :::note